larus-breeze/hw_sensor/pcb/README.md

 # TODOs for hardware version 2.0
+- Add a LED for 3.3VA voltage check?
-- ESD-diode at voltage supply input.
-GNSS Antenna?
-Which one?
+- ESD-diode at voltage supply input and GNSS antenna.
 - How to connect the shield gnd.?
 Complete shield GND circle around PCB?
 - Check ptc fuse max current when supplied via USB at 1A?
 - Add one user switch at the pcb edge.
 Check Use-Case ?
 - Add text to mark default direction of flight on the pcb.
-- MS5611 do not rote between pins!
-Correct Layout
+- MS5611 routing not between pins!
 - Improve solderability of GNSS ground pads with thermal reliefs.
 - add mounting holes 4 x  0.8inch distance for sparkfun headers: https://cdn.sparkfun.com/assets/4/a/f/8/9/19895_9DoF_BoardOutline.png
 - consider changing the i2c connectors to QWIIC pinout JST 1mm.
 (1)GND, VSS, SDA, (4)SCL

 ## Done

 - DONE: Change RJ45 CAN pinout so that a real twisted pair is used.
 - DONE: Replace the diodes with a lower forward voltage ones.
 - DONE: Boost Converter to Boost USB Voltage: TPS61170DRVR Inductors: 10uH 1.5A: C340393,